divyahanda219/DH_Project/README.md

 ![Check Readme if image doesn't open](https://raw.githubusercontent.com/divyahanda219/DH-Project-Website/master/annotated.png)

 Once the annotation is done, download the json file.
 Split the annotated images into training and validation sets.
-You can find my training and validation set here https://drive.google.com/drive/u/0/folders/19HU4b2VL__Ut19FsEweFIHDn2E-5MCys
+You can find my training and validation set [here](https://drive.google.com/drive/u/0/folders/19HU4b2VL__Ut19FsEweFIHDn2E-5MCys?usp=sharing)

 ### Training the Model

 Our model is now ready to be trained.
 We used the [balloon.py](https://github.com/matterport/Mask_RCNN/blob/v2.1/samples/balloon/balloon.py) code by Matterport to train our model.
 You can find our complete code [here](https://github.com/divyahanda219/DH-Project-Website/blob/master/Pig.py).
 To train our model, we set 30 iterations of 100 epochs each.
+To train the model we need [this mrcnn folder](https://drive.google.com/drive/u/0/folders/19HU4b2VL__Ut19FsEweFIHDn2E-5MCys?usp=sharing) in the same repository as Pig.py file.
+This folder will help load the needed dependencies.

 ```python
 class PigDataset(utils.Dataset):